ar-to/web-pack-test/README.md

 Use CSS modules by importing to specific components with `import 'styles.css'`

+## Webpack Plugins

+HtmlWebpackPlugin - makes a script tag in the built html file.
+See [this](https://css-tricks.com/introduction-webpack-entry-output-loaders-plugins/) for more info.

+[CopyWebpackPlugin](https://github.com/webpack-contrib/copy-webpack-plugin) - copies files or directories into build

 ## Known Issues

 * webpack-dev-server does not build from public/dist but it does update browser (??)